Mission and Philosophy

 Diversity of background and perspective are emerging as powerful forces in innovation and problem solving, the essential underpinnings for advances in science, technology and business.(Scott Page video) Faculty diversity is progressively recognized as an essential element in effective pedagogy.
 Thus, any university striving to excel in these essential roles must be diverse.

 The University of Texas at Dallas understands these forces and is committed to achieving diversity and inclusion on our campus.
-This commitment is articulated by our President David E. Daniel’s Statement on Diversity and is the basis for the mission of the Office of Diversity and Community Engagement.
+This commitment is the basis for the mission of the Office of Diversity and Community Engagement.
 The program for faculty diversity is specifically charged with increasing the diversity of our faculty through recruitment and retention, and for promoting diversity in the curriculum and inclusion in our classrooms.